Uncontrolled data used in path expression¶

 Accessing paths controlled by users can allow an attacker to access unexpected resources.
 This can result in sensitive information being revealed or deleted, or an attacker being able to influence behavior by modifying unexpected files.

-Paths that are naively constructed from data controlled by a user may contain unexpected special characters, such as “..”.
-Such a path may potentially point to any directory on the file system.
+Paths that are naively constructed from data controlled by a user may be absolute paths, or may contain unexpected special characters such as “..”.
+Such a path could point anywhere on the file system.

 Recommendation¶